emaicus/Rangers-and-Ruffians/races.md

 Small and wicked, goblins are tricksters and thieves.
 Known for eating their kills and living in the dark, goblins prefer to fight with ranged or short weapons.
 **Standings:** Goblins are close allies with orcs, but fear and hate all others.
 ##### Abilities:
-  * Sling: Your character carries a sling, with which they are uncannily accurate.
+  * Sling: Your character begins with a sling.
   * Still Warm: You can eat raw meat without penalty.
-  * Along Came a Spider: You are naturally adept at climbing.
+  * Mantel: You have advantage on dexterity checks when climbing.
   * Dark Vision: You can see well in the dark.

 ##### Stats: